seamusdemora/PiFormulae/AddRealTimeClock.md

 After a brief market survey, I selected a DS3231 real time clock (RTC) module found on **eBay**.
 At this point I really knew next-to-nothing, but the [DS3231](https://www.maximintegrated.com/en/products/analog/real-time-clocks/DS3231.html) seemed to be in wide use, it seemed to have greater flexibility and accuracy than many of the alternatives.
 And a DS3231 module was available on eBay for about $3.
 It actually worked - at least partly.
 I subsequently learned that my eBay RTC was made with a counterfeit DS3231 - a *word to the wise*.
 My next RTC module was purchased from [Adafruit](https://www.adafruit.com/product/3013), and that is the one used in this recipe.

-This balance of this recipe is divided in two parts: **RTC Integration**, and **RTC Power Control**.
+The balance of this recipe is divided in two parts: **RTC Integration**, and **RTC Power Control**.
 The first part covers general usage of the RTC including RTC configuration for general timekeeping, and configuration of the I2C interface between the RPi and the RTC module.
 The second part includes a working example for using the RTC for energy conservation - as in an off-grid application where power consumption must be managed.

 ## RTC Integration
 This is fairly detailed - I wrote this as I did it.
 I've included some steps that are peripheral, and some that may seem trivial.
 If you know what you're doing, feel free to skim through.